 With these two goals in mind, you can decide whether this car is the right car for your needs and expectations.

 When scheduling a time to test drive a car, consider the time of day that you will be inspecting and driving the vehicle.
 An ideal time to schedule a test drive is around lunchtime.

-There are fewer cars on the highway, and, during the test drive, you will want to drive the vehicle both at around-town speeds and at highway speeds.
+There are fewer cars on the highway you will want to drive the vehicle both at around-town speeds and at highway speeds.
 If there is a lot of traffic (such as during rush hour), this could make it challenging.

-If your best option due to work or family constraints is to test drive the car in the evening, consider how you will see the interior and exterior of the vehicle if it is dark outside.
+If your best option is to test drive the car in the evening, consider how you will see the interior and exterior of the vehicle if it is dark outside.

 Are you comfortable driving an unfamiliar car in the dark?
 In Portland, during the fall and winter, it gets dark early.
 Often we will ask our customers if they would like to start the test drive at our office but then drive to a well-lit nearby parking lot (like a supermarket or big box store) to be able to look at the car once more with better lighting.